close

 - title: 'Feature Rich: One-stop solution'

-details: Out of the box support for full-text search, i18n, and other common features.
+details: Out-of-the-box support for full-text search, i18n, and other common features.

 icon: 🎨

-- title: 'Highly Extensible: Provides multiple customization capabilities'
+- title: 'Highly Extensible: Multiple customization paths'

 icon: 🚀